danmedsa/HealthcareSystem-SSE/README.md

     - First right-click HealthcareSystemWS and hit 'Refresh...'

 # How to Run
-  - Right-click HealthcareSystemWSApplication and select'Deploy'
+  - Right-click HealthcareSystemWSApplication and select 'Deploy'
   - Right-click HealthcareSystemJSP and select 'Run'